This July, I had the opportunity to share our eBay journey with other sellers while lecturing at the eBay Open event in Las Vegas.

 See how Cori shares the story behind her business and her family photos, this helps buyers connect with the business and immediately builds trust.

-Using Charity to Market the Products
+Using eBay for Charity to Market the Products

 To get an edge over her competitors, Cori decided to stop participating in eBay’s price wars and focus her energy on creating a different competitive advantage.